SymfonyCasts/symfony-ux/sfcasts/turbo/native-prefetch.md

 experimented with it yet.
 If you *do* play around with this and get some nice results, I would love to hear about it.

-Here's takeaway: even though these prefetch options are really cool and they can make your site really, really fast, none of these are perfect yet.
+Here's the takeaway: even though these prefetch options are really cool and they can make your site mega fast, none of these are perfect yet.
 So use them wisely.
-In the real-world, I would probably use an "opt-in" approach with the hover logic that leverages the native `prefetch` links.
+In the real-world, I would probably use a link-by-link "opt-in" approach with the hover logic that leverages native `prefetch` links.

 Okay: we are *done* with Turbo Drive!
-So let's turn Turbo Frames: a feature that allows us to separate our site into little pieces that can navigate independently.
+So let's turn to Turbo Frames: a feature that allows us to separate our site into little pieces that can navigate independently.